pulibrary/njmaps_exhibit_archive/index.md

 {% assign dir = "intro" %}
 {% assign id = "gordon-gazetteer-title-page-1834" %}
-{% assign title = "Title page and frontpiece map of Gordon's 1834 gazetteer." %}
+{% assign title = "Title page and frontispiece map of Gordon's 1834 gazetteer." %}
 {% assign dir2 = "intro" %}
 {% assign id2 = "1834-new-sersey-map-gordon-foldout" %}
-{% assign title2 = "Title page and frontpiece map of Gordon's 1834 gazetteer." %}
+{% assign title2 = "Title page and frontispiece map of Gordon's 1834 gazetteer." %}
 {% include figure2-caption.html %}
 Gordon’s notes on every village, hamlet, and creek provide interesting textual references to the visual features of the maps.
 They give a sense of the size and tenor of the communities in the early 1800s.
 Quotations from that work are dated 1834.

 The “documentary” photographs were taken with a Canon PowerShot SX160 IS digital camera during sorties around the state last year.
 They are dated 2013 or 2014.

 The maps were measured between the neat lines, vertically then horizontally.
 Because many of these maps are quite large and are presented in reduced format, their scales provide a means of comparison.
 The sources of the maps and atlases are given in brackets after their titles.